rahi-lab/targettrack/README.md

 - Hit assigned keys (explained below) to place an annotation at the current mouse location
 - "d" to remove the point closest to the mouse
 - "c" to rotate the image (this operation changes the data)
-- "d" to remove the point closest to the mouse
 - "a" to enable/disable auto--centering (automatically finds the local maximum)

 We guide you step-by-step through the demo: